-Among the 192 patients with HNSCC enrolled in KEYNOTE-012 [see Clinical Studies (14.3)], the median duration of exposure to KEYTRUDA was 3.3 months (range: 1 day to 27.9 months).
+Among the 192 patients with HNSCC enrolled in KEYNOTE-012 [see Clinical Studies (14.4)], the median duration of exposure to KEYTRUDA was 3.3 months (range: 1 day to 27.9 months).
 Patients with autoimmune disease or a medical condition that required immunosuppression were ineligible for KEYNOTE-012.

-The median age of patients was 60 years (range: 20 to 84), 35% were age 65 years or older, 83% were male, 77% were White, 15% were Asian, and 5% were Black.
+The study population characteristics were: median age of 60 years (range: 20 to 84), 35% age 65 or older; 83% male; and 77% White, 15% Asian, and 5% Black.
 Sixty-one percent of patients had two or more lines of therapy in the recurrent or metastatic setting, and 95% had prior radiation therapy.
 Baseline ECOG PS was 0 (30%) or 1 (70%) and 86% had M1 disease.

 KEYTRUDA was discontinued due to adverse reactions in 17% of patients.
 Serious adverse reactions occurred in 45% of patients receiving KEYTRUDA.
 The most frequent serious adverse reactions reported in at least 2% of patients were pneumonia, dyspnea, confusional state, vomiting, pleural effusion, and respiratory failure.
 The incidence of adverse reactions, including serious adverse reactions, was similar between dosage regimens (10 mg/kg every 2 weeks or 200 mg every 3 weeks); therefore, summary safety results are provided in a pooled analysis.
 The most common adverse reactions (occurring in ≥20% of patients) were fatigue, decreased appetite, and dyspnea.
-Adverse reactions occurring in patients with HNSCC were generally similar to those occurring in patients with melanoma or NSCLC, with the exception of increased incidences of facial edema (10% all Grades; 2.1% Grades 3-4) and new or worsening hypothyroidism [see Warnings and Precautions (5.4)].
+Adverse reactions occurring in patients with HNSCC were generally similar to those occurring in 2799 patients with melanoma or NSCLC treated with KEYTRUDA as a single agent, with the exception of increased incidences of facial edema (10% all Grades; 2.1% Grades 3-4) and new or worsening hypothyroidism [see Warnings and Precautions (5.4)].